 The roundtable debate

-During the roundtable, experts and practitioners will reflect on these recent and upcoming elections, and address a number of key questions:
+During the roundtable, experts and practitioners reflected on these recent and upcoming elections, and addressed a number of key questions:

 - How do corruption and illicit practices influence democratic processes?